 There is a limit for how much your real property taxable value may increase in any one year.
-The Oklahoma Constitution places a five percent limit on increases for real property taxable valuation.
-The assessor may not increase above the five percent limit in any year unless the property has had a new addition, substantial improvement added or the property has been sold.
+The Oklahoma Constitution places a 3% limit on increases for homestead and agricultural land taxable valuation and 5% for other real property.
+The assessor may not increase above the 3% limit in any year for homestead or agricultural land unless the property has had a new addition, substantial improvement added or the property has been sold.
 The appraised value of real property is not subject to the cap.
+The taxable value is capped, not the fair cash value.

-Senior Citizens With Limited Income
+Senior Citizens With Limited Income, Valuation Cap